34r7h/vrqc-wordpress/wp-content/plugins/json-api-user/readme.txt

 Hope this will help some.

-=Pro Version - JSON API User Plus=
+Pro Version - JSON API User Plus

 A pro version of this plugin, JSON API User Plus, is available here http://www.parorrey.com/solutions/json-api-user-plus/ that supports BuddyPress Messages component, BuddyPress avatar upload and other BuddyPress related functions to integrate BuddyPress features in your mobile app via REST.

 'JSON API User Plus' includes API key which protects and restricts the endpoint calls.
 This key can be updated from Settings > User Plus options page.
 Your app must include this key with every call to get the data from REST API.
 Please see documentation for calling endpoints examples for 'JSON API User Plus'.

+'JSON API User Plus' also enables you to `add_post`, `update_post`, `delete_post` with featured image via RESTful endpoints calls.
+It also enabled you to use BuddyPress Messages component endpoints via REST.
+Please see details http://www.parorrey.com/solutions/json-api-user-plus/ for all the available endpoints.

 ==Installation==